-Motivated by our previous findings, we present a simplified stochastic model for the transport of charged test particles, resulting from a competition between magnetized and unmagnetized behavior.
-We assume that magnetized behavior is dictated by the most intense flux tubes which extend up to the correlation scale of the turbulence~$\lambda_\mathrm{fl}\lesssim L_u$.
+Motivated by our previous findings, we present a simplified stochastic model for the transport of charged test particles, resulting from a competition between magnetised and unmagnetised behaviour.
+We assume that magnetised behaviour is dictated by the most intense flux tubes which extend up to the correlation scale of the turbulence~$\lambda_\mathrm{fl}\lesssim L_u$.
 Particles are strictly bound to those field lines, but may undergo pitch-angle scattering with rate~$\theta_\mu$.
-This scattering represents large-scale mirror interactions on the scale of the flux tubes, and thus, its MFP~$\lambda_\mu\sim c/\theta_\mu$ is expected to be long and comparable to the flux tube scale, i.e.,~$\lambda_\mu\sim\lambda_\mathrm{fl}$.
-Particles remain in the magnetized transport state for some mean duration~$t_\mu^\ast$, which represents the mean time until a scattering event due to sharp field-line curvature occurs.
+This scattering represents large-scale mirror interactions on the scale of the flux tubes, and thus, its MFP~$\lambda_\mu\sim c/\theta_\mu$ is expected to be long and comparable to the flux tube scale, i.e.~$\lambda_\mu\sim\lambda_\mathrm{fl}$.
+Particles remain in the magnetised transport state for some mean duration~$t_\mu^\ast$, which represents the mean time until a scattering event due to sharp field-line curvature occurs.

-On the other hand, unmagnetized behavior results from an interplay between the intrinsic particle momentum and random scattering due to highly tangled field lines, where no well-defined mean field is seen by the particle, so we expect a relatively short MFP and high scattering rate~$\theta_\mathrm{scatter}\sim c/\lambda_\mathrm{scatter}$.
-Particles wander around the domain for some mean duration~$t^\ast_\mathrm{scatter}$ until they encounter a strong flux tube and become magnetized again.
+However, unmagnetised behaviour results from an interplay between the intrinsic particle momentum and random scattering due to highly tangled field lines, where no well-defined mean field is seen by the particle, so we expect a relatively short MFP and high scattering rate~$\theta_\mathrm{scatter}\sim c/\lambda_\mathrm{scatter}$.
+Particles wander around the domain for some mean duration~$t^\ast_\mathrm{scatter}$ until they encounter a strong flux tube and become magnetised again.

 For the sake of comparison, we can estimate the MFP of the unconditional asymptotic diffusion process as~$\lambda_\mathrm{asymp}\sim D_\infty/c$ (this will be specified more precisely below), and we expect the ordering